lilyosah/tech-knowledgebase/Rails Models.md

 ## Definition
 Handles business logic in [[Model-View-Controller (MVC)]] architecture.
 A model class corresponds to a table where each row is one instance of the table.
+Inherits from [[Active Record]] which provides abstracted CRUDI methods for relational databases.

 - 1 [[Relational Databases|Relational Database]] table = 1 model class
 	- **Naming:** snake-case and plural